vonkanehoffen/wix-style-react/src/Notification/README.MIGRATION.md

 ### Steps to upgrade

 - Pass `upgrade=true` (`<Notification upgrade/>`)
-- If you didn't passed `timeout` prop and expected the notification to be hidden after 6 seconds, you should pass `timeout = Notification.DEFAULT_TIMEOUT`.
+- If you have not passed `timeout` prop and expected the notification to be hidden after 6 seconds, you should pass `timeout = Notification.DEFAULT_TIMEOUT`.
 - While you're at it, rename `timeout` -> `autoHideTimeout`.

 > The new API will be affective from the next major version.